davesteele/pihut-xmas-asyncio/README.md

 Recent versions of Python include [Asyncio](https://medium.freecodecamp.org/a-guide-to-asynchronous-programming-in-python-with-asyncio-232e2afa44f6), which provides tools to allow multiple I/O-bound functions to work cooperatively in a single-threaded event loop.

+This demo blinks each of the 25 lights on the tree at a constant, unique rate.

 ## How to Use It

 The script requires the rpi.gpio package, which may not be installed by default